Varol Cagdas Tok

 Spoofing as the Enabling Condition

 BCP 38 has not been universally deployed.
 More than twenty years after its publication, a substantial fraction of ASes still permit source address spoofing.
-CAIDA's Spoofer project maintains ongoing measurements of this and consistently finds that a significant minority of network endpoints can send spoofed packets that reach external destinations.
+CAIDA's Spoofer project maintains ongoing measurements and consistently finds that a significant minority of network endpoints can send spoofed packets that reach external destinations.

 The reasons for incomplete deployment are economic and organizational.
-Implementing ingress filtering requires router CPU for packet inspection.
-It requires operators to maintain accurate knowledge of their address space allocation.
-It requires a deliberate action with local cost and diffuse benefit, the network implementing filtering does not directly benefit from doing so, since it does not receive the amplified traffic.
+Implementing ingress filtering requires router CPU for packet inspection and accurate knowledge of address space allocation.
+It requires deliberate action with local cost and diffuse benefit: the network implementing filtering does not directly receive the amplified traffic.
+MANRS (Mutually Agreed Norms for Routing Security) and similar initiatives attempt to address this through peer pressure and operator commitment, but progress has not been sufficient.

 Botnet-Sourced Amplification

-This approach is operationally significant because it separates attribution from effect.
+This approach separates attribution from effect.
 The traffic the target receives comes from reflectors, not from the attack infrastructure.
 The attack infrastructure communicates with bots, not with reflectors.
 The bots are compromised third-party systems.
 Tracing the attack back to its origin requires correlating logs across reflectors, autonomous systems, and compromised hosts, each operated by a different entity with different logging practices and different levels of cooperation.
+The forensic chain required to establish attribution typically takes far longer than the attack itself.

 Detection and Characterization